 NOTE 3 INDIRECT COST RATE

-Northern Kentucky Cooperative for Educational Services, Inc. has not elected to use the 10% de minimis cost rate allowed under Uniform Guidance.
+Northern Kentucky Cooperative for Educational Services, Inc. has elected to use the 10% de minimis cost rate allowed under Uniform Guidance for grants that allow for the de minimis cost rate to be utilized.

 NOTE 4 SUBRECIPIENTS